IBM-Bluemix-Docs/third-party/service-platform.md

 {:table: .aria-labeledby="caption"}
 {:download: .download}

-# How integrated billing services use the {{site.data.keyword.Bluemix_notm}} platform
+# How third-party services use the {{site.data.keyword.Bluemix_notm}} platform
 {: #how-it-works}

-An integrated billing service uses the {{site.data.keyword.Bluemix_notm}} platform for authentication, access, self service provisioning, metering, and billing.
-This topic provides a high-level overview of the platform components your integrated billing service uses, and pulls these concepts together into an end-to-end provisioning scenario.
+A third-party service uses the {{site.data.keyword.Bluemix_notm}} platform for authentication, access, self service provisioning, metering, and billing.
+This topic provides a high-level overview of the platform components your service uses, and pulls these concepts together into an end-to-end provisioning scenario.
 {: shortdesc}

 ## The {{site.data.keyword.Bluemix_notm}} provisioning layer